nehasrikn/paraphrase-nlu/README.md

-# ParaNLU
+# How often are errors in natural language reasoning due to paraphrastic variability?

-Resources for our TACL paper on measuring paraphrastic variability in natural language reasoning.
+This repository contains resources for our TACL paper on measuring paraphrastic variability in natural language reasoning.